Temetias/homepage-2020/src/blog_content/managing-event-handlers-in-classes.md

 authorLink: https://teemukarppinen.dev
 ---

 If you've worked with TypeScript you might've noticed that many of library authors have a weird obsession of writing libraries as classes.
-Or even worse, write class wrappers around already nice, clean, functional API's just for the sake of that "being the TypeScript" way of doing things.
+Or even worse, write class wrappers around already nice, clean, functional API's just for the sake of that "being the TypeScript way of doing things".
 Don't get me wrong: I'm not saying the libraries are necessarily bad or shouldn't be used.
 There is just some painpoints that pop up with the OOP approach.
 Especially when we're talking about an event-driven language like JavaScript.

 ## The Problem 😬